Freedom of religion in Australia: Leaks and media coverage

 On 9 October 2018, extracts of the review were leaked to Fairfax Media, which reported that schools affiliated with a religion "would be guaranteed the right to turn away gay students and teachers under changes to federal anti-discrimination laws" recommended by the review.
 The Prime Minister initially defended this, but stated that the media coverage of the leaked report was "confused".
 Religious schools have held the right to discriminate against teachers and students on the basis of their gender or sexual orientation since 2013, however the Ruddock report recommended that schools additionally be required to hold a publicly available policy and put the best interests of the child first.

 Following further media coverage and public pressure, the Labor opposition announced their support would be lent to the government should it seek to repeal the discrimination law exemptions already in existence which allow religious schools to ban students based on their sexuality.
-The Morrison Government subsequently agreed to introduce a bill to parliament with that aim.
+The Morrison government subsequently agreed to introduce a bill to parliament with that aim.
 The Australian Greens and Labor opposition have further committed to revoking discrimination exemptions that also allow discrimination against teachers based on their sexual orientation, however the government has so far not indicated its position.

 The full recommendations of the review were subsequently leaked to Fairfax and reported on 12 October 2018.

 Attempts to legislate

-The Morrison government ultimately drafted the Religious Discrimination Bill 2021 in response to the Ruddock Review.
+The Morrison government ultimately drafted the Religious Discrimination Bill in response to the Ruddock Review.
 The bill was introduced to the lower house, where amendments to protect transgender students were passed when government back-benchers crossed the floor to vote with the opposition.
 The Morrison government ultimately shelved the bill in the final session of parliament, instead making it a 2022 Australian federal election promise to pass it.
 Following an election loss for Morrison, the bill's future is uncertain under the new Labor Albanese government.
+Albanese made news for mentioning the religious discrimination bill again in March 2024 saying that there must be bipartisanship and that "now is not the time to have a divisive debate".